mindok/hugodeploy/README.md

 Rsync should work ok, but some of the lower cost hosting providers don't support it as well as they should.
 I wanted to use what works out of the box.

 ## How does it work?
-hugodeply keeps a local copy of the latest version of all files successfully sent to to the deployment target. hugodeploy does a binary compare of the file contents ready to deploy with this local copy to determine whether a file needs to be deployed.
+hugodeploy keeps a local copy of the latest version of all files successfully sent to to the deployment target. hugodeploy does a binary compare of the file contents ready to deploy with this local copy to determine whether a file needs to be deployed.
 This is handy where you have images, videos, bloated javascript libraries etc that are slow to send - they only get sent once.

 hugodeploy minifies html, css, js, json and XML by default prior to deploying.
 You can disable this using the DontMinify option in the config file or the -m flag.